Sunset Gun (band)

 Sunset Gun was a band from Glasgow, Scotland who formed in 1983.
 It is a band composed of sisters Louise and Deirdre Rutkowski and Ross Campbell.

 Biography

-The bands signature were active in Glasgow's music scene in the early 1980s and had a Soul and Pop sound.
+The band was active in Glasgow's music scene in the early 1980s and had a soul and pop sound.

-Louise and her sister Deirdre Rutkowski formed the 80s soul pop band Sunset Gun alongside Ross Campbell signed to CBS Records and worked with soul record producer Pete Wingfield to prepare for the release of their debut album "In An Ideal World" in 1985.
-Unfortunately, as the album failed to sell, CBS Records dropped the band and the members disbanded to engage with new projects.
+Louise and her sister Deirdre Rutkowski formed the 1980s soul pop band Sunset Gun alongside Ross Campbell, signed to CBS Records and worked with soul record producer Pete Wingfield to prepare for the release of their debut album In An Ideal World in 1985.
+As the album failed to sell in considerable numbers, CBS Records dropped the band and the members disbanded to engage with new projects.